Exercise Science (XSCI)

 XSCI 4500.
 Theories of Behavioral Change.
 3 Hours.

 Focuses on behavior change theory, principles, and predictive models, with their application to health behavior change programs and interventions. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Outline theories related to individual and group motivation.
 2. Express how leadership theories can be used to create an optimal learning environment.
 3. Develop appropriate, theory-driven intervention strategies for promoting a healthy lifestyle, through activity participation in given scenarios.
 4. Synthesize information critical to the understanding of research in Behavioral Change through cultural lens scenarios.
 5. Analyze and implement research for the development of optimal health promotion programs.
-Prerequisites: XSCI 2060 (Grade C or higher).
+Prerequisites: XSCI 2060 (Grade C or higher) or RSM3000.

 XSCI 4600R.
 Exercise Science Internship.
 1-3 Hours.